myndpm/open-source/docs/dyn-forms/intro/1-getting-started/README.md

 Here you will find how to build Dynamic Forms for Angular.

+This library aims to be a quite *generic* and *lightweight* layer on th top of Angular's Reactive Forms to enable a declarative way to build our stuff.

 ## Installation

 You can add this library to your Angular project with: